 6The Arts refers to Dance, Media Arts, Music, Theatre, and Visual Arts.
 For a listing of approved secondary course codes please refer to the arts section or the Mississippi Online Course Approval (MOCA) section of the current Approved Courses for the Secondary Schools of Mississippi.
-Digital Media I & II or Theory and Application of Digital Media I & II may be accepted in lieu of the art requirement for students.
+The following dual credit classes: Music Appreciation, Theatre Appreciation, or Art Appreciation may be accepted in lieu of the art requirement for students.
+For approved Career and Technical course substitutions see Appendix A-12.